Geoxor/Runix/README.md

 # 🎃 Introduction

-This is my docker image for my self-hosted GitHub Action runners as self-hosted runners tend to be a lot faster since you can dedicate a server or multiple for an organization as supposed to how github runs multiple dockers on the same machine making compile times take really long
+This is my docker image for my self-hosted [GitHub Actions](https://github.com/features/actions) runners as self-hosted runners tend to be a lot faster since you can dedicate a server or multiple for an organization as supposed to how github runs multiple dockers on the same machine making compile times take really long

-It tries to emitate a very lite version of what the GitHub official runners have and you can farther take this and build your own purpose built runner for your repo to improve performance by editing the `Dockerfile` to install everything your repo needs
+It tries to emitate a very lite version of what the [GitHub Official Runners](https://github.com/actions/runner) have and you can farther take this and build your own purpose built runner for your repo to improve performance by editing the `Dockerfile` to install everything your repo needs